Back to top

 • EQA Provider: Ofqual

-Apprenticeship qualifications are directly linked to work and employment roles and, as such, are for those who are currently in work or are recruited to a specific apprenticeship vacancy.
+Apprenticeship qualifications are directly linked to work and employment roles and, as such, are for those who are currently in work or are being recruited to a specific apprenticeship vacancy.

 If you are in work and interested in using an apprenticeship qualification to enhance your existing skills and knowledge, or progress in your career, speak to your line manager about apprenticeship opportunities that your employer may have.